Lafa2K/l2k_gps3d/README.md

 - The script uses the route already calculated by GTA/FiveM
 - It includes a first pass for junction filtering and curve continuity, although some turns may still show minor visual artifacts
 - If `GetPosAlongGpsTypeRoute` is unavailable in the current runtime, the script will warn in console

+## License
+This project is licensed under the MIT License.

+## Attribution
+If you use this resource as a base for your own project, please provide visible credit to the original project and author.
+It would be greatly appreciated.

 ---